English Theatre in times of Covid-19 (Updated 20 July)

 Some UK theatres now offer free streaming services, which make it possible to watch theatre performances in Covid-19 times.
-For an overview, check the WhatsOnStage and Get your theatre fix websites (new updates in this colour):
+For an overview, check the regularly updated website of WhatsOnStage and that of Get your theatre fix.
+(Recent updates on our own website are in THIS colour.)

 Here are some recent additions:

-And here is a selection of some of the highlights:
+And here is a selection of some other highlights:

 The RSC has two online productions created by playwright Tim Crouch: